spotify-api/spotify-api.js/README.md

 # Quick Intro

-Spotify-api.js is a promise based quick wrapper for spotify web api which covers the all the api endpoints!
+Spotify-api.js is a promise based quick wrapper for spotify web api which covers the all the api endpoints!<br/>
+You can read the docs of this package by clicking [here](https://spotify-api.js.org)<br/>
+You can join our discord server for additional support from [here](https://discord.gg/FrduEZd).

 # Installation